 You will travel daily with ISL staff to your volunteer location.
 These villages may be as close as 15 minutes away or as far as an hour away, depending on the time of year and road conditions.
 You will remain at your assigned housing for the working part of your stay and then relocate to a hotel on the island of Caye Caulker for recreation day activities and your departure the following day.

-With ISL Belize, you’ll get to volunteer and experience the culture of those you serve.
+With ISL Belize, you’ll have many opportunities to explore the culture of those you serve.
 Here are some of the many possibilities.

 Learn how to make one of the many famous and delicious Belizean dishes and drinks.

 Learn a variety of local cultural dances including punta, zapatiada, and the waltz.

 Visit the Belize Botanical Garden, numerous archaeological sites, natural medicine trails, the Green Iguana Conservation Project, caves and waterfalls, and an all time favorite visit to the island of Caye Caulker with an option to snorkel along the Barrier Reef.

 Local Farmers’ Market